32 Different Types of Moths in Minnesota

 24. European Corn Borer Moth

-The European Corn Borer Moth (Ostrinia nubilalis) is a species of moth belonging to the family Crambidae, which also includes various other moths and grass moths.
+The European Corn Borer Moth (Ostrinia nubilalis) is a moth species belonging to the family Crambidae, including various other moths and grass moths.
 The moth gets its name because its larvae feed mainly on corn and other cereal crops, including rice and certain vegetables.
-Originally native to Europe, it has spread to North America, where it is now one of the most destructive insect pests of agricultural crops in both regions.
+Originally native to Europe, it has spread to North America, where it is now one of the most destructive insect pests of crops in both regions.

 Adult types of moths in Minnesota are reddish-brown with dark stripes and spots along their wings and bodies.
 They have a wingspan of around 1 inch and reach lengths up to 3/4 inch when their wings are closed.